vidstack/captions/README.md

 **Methods**

-- `changeTrack(track: CaptionsOverlayTrack)`: Resets the renderer and prepares new regions and cues.
+- `changeTrack(track: CaptionsRendererTrack)`: Resets the renderer and prepares new regions and cues.
 - `addCue(cue: VTTCue)`: Add a new cue to the renderer.
 - `removeCue(cue: VTTCue)`: Remove a cue from the renderer.
 - `update(forceUpdate: boolean)`: Schedules a re-render to happen on the next animation frame.